systeminit/si/app/docs/src/reference/public-api.md

 |» signupAt|string,null|false|none|none|
 |» userId|string|true|none|none|

-## Update a member's role in the workspace
+## Update a Member's Role in the Workspace

 <a id="opIdupdate_member_role"></a>